renzymigz/introduce-yourself-assignment/README.md

 # introduce-yourself-assignment
-Our first school activity website was essentially a brief introduction about ourselves, created using HTML.
+Our first school activity website was essentially a brief introduction about ourselves, created using HTML and CSS.
 And I think I cooked well on this assignment.  👨‍🍳

 The things you may see on the featured projects may be real or not; it depends on whether you want to believe that information, as I'm not revealing whether I actually got featured there or not. :p